Pierce Brothers Westwood Village Memorial Park and Mortuary

-Pierce Brothers Westwood Village Memorial Park & Mortuary is a cemetery and mortuary located in the Westwood Village area of Los Angeles.
-It is located at 1218 Glendon Avenue in Westwood, with an entrance from Glendon Avenue.
+Pierce Brothers Westwood Village Memorial Park and Mortuary is a cemetery and mortuary located in the Westwood area of Los Angeles, California, United States.
+It includes a crematory for cremation services.
+Its location is at 1218 Glendon Avenue in Westwood, with an entrance from Glendon Avenue.

-The cemetery was established as Sunset Cemetery in 1905, but had been used for burials since the 1880s.
-In 1926, the name was officially changed to Westwood Memorial Park and was later changed again to Pierce Brothers Westwood Village Memorial Park & Mortuary.
+This cemetery was established as Sunset Cemetery in 1905, but had been used for burials since the 1880s.
+In 1926, the name was changed to Westwood Memorial Park and was later renamed to Pierce Brothers Westwood Village Memorial Park & Mortuary.

-Although it is the resting place of some of the entertainment industry's greatest names, it also contains the graves of many uncelebrated people.
-For example, when Marilyn Monroe died in 1962, Joe DiMaggio, responsible for Monroe's arrangements, chose Westwood not because of its celebrities but because it was the resting place of her mother's friend, Grace Goddard, and Goddard's aunt, Ana Lower, both of whom had cared for Monroe as a child.
+Though not exclusive to public figures, this cemetery has become the final resting place of many Hollywood actors and those in the entertainment industry.

+Prominent interred figures include Marilyn Monroe, Burt Lancaster, Truman Capote, Buddy Rich, Hugh Hefner, Natalie Wood, Dean Martin, Ray Bradbury, Peter Falk, Ray Conniff, Roy Orbison, Robert Newton, Ryan O'Neal, Farrah Fawcett, George C. Scott, Don Knotts, Jack Lemmon, Tim Conway, Walter Matthau, Billy Wilder, Hayedeh, Mahasti, Frank Zappa, Kirk Douglas, and Gena Rowlands.